 - Cancellations between 14 and 30 days prior to the event date incur a 50% cancellation fee.

 - Bookings cancelled within 14 days of the event date incur a 100% cancellation fee.
+No exceptions.

 - If a guest wishes to reschedule their booking, this must be agreed to by WCCC management.

 - No transfer of booking date will be offered within 14 days of the booking.

 The Wild Cat Conservation Centre Pty Ltd ABN 64 132 007 713 is committed to protecting the personal information entrusted to us in accordance with the Privacy Act 1988 (Cth) as amended from time to time (including the Australian Principle Principles) (the Privacy Act) and other applicable privacy laws